KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

 ## 4) What Happened After?
 Layering Phase:

-After the theft, Bybit Exploiter 1 address showed 6 pages of transactions going to hundreds of different wallets.
+After the theft, Bybit Exploiter 1 address displayed 6 pages of transactions going to hundreds of different wallets.
-When I tried to follow the money deeper and opening wallets at level 2 and level 3.
+When I tried to follow the money deeper and opening addresses at layer 2 and layer 3.
-Some of those wallets had 100+ pages of transactions and more than 10000 transactions.
+Some of those addresses contained more than 10,000 transactions and 100+ pages of transactions.
 This is exactly what layering looks like in practice:

 ```mermaid